kostanzhoglo/read_it_later/README.md

 ## Code of Conduct

-Everyone interacting in the HealthyFoods project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kostanzhoglo/healthy_foods/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Read_It_Later's project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kostanzhoglo/healthy_foods/blob/master/CODE_OF_CONDUCT.md).